 You have a couple of options here:

 - Make money with display ads:

-Sign up with a display ad network and populate your tutorial website with a few ads.
+Sign up with a display ad network and populate your tutorial videos with a few ads.
 Every time someone sees or clicks an ad, you’ll earn passive income.
 If you upload your videos to YouTube, you can monetize them easily with the Google AdSense display ad program.

 - Sell subscription plans or memberships:

 Set up an online shop and restrict access to your tutorials to members only.
 Monetize your content by selling lifetime memberships or monthly subscriptions.

 If you don’t want to spend time on creating your own website, use a platform like Teachable or Skillshare to publish your tutorials as a course.
 They take care of most of the “boring” stuff, such as billing, which is a massive time-saver.

 Creating a tutorials website will take a lot of work.
 But once everything is set up, you can focus on marketing and growing your traffic.